SkafteNicki/dtu_mlops/s2_organisation_and_version_control/code_structure.md

     This non-standardized way of providing meta information regarding a package was essentially what lead to the creation of `pyproject.toml`.

-Regardless of what way a project is configured, after creating the above files the correct way to install them would be the same
+Regardless of what way a project is configured, after creating the above files, the correct way to install them would be the same

 ```bash